Stimulus checks: Save it or spend it, Americans say the money won't last long

 "We think there are a lot of people in that group that say, 'I really need the stimulus checks or need some sort of continued support'," Wise added.
 "We have seen that lower-income workers have been hit harder.
 A lot of them tend to work in service industries that have been harder impacted."

-That's the case with Pontia, the bar manager from Pittsburgh, who said her finances are in turmoil both because of losing her job and a gap in unemployment benefits.
-In mid-March, she was told by Pennsylvania's unemployment system that its system would be updating and she wouldn't be able to file an unemployment claim until the end of March.
+That's the case with Pontia, the bar manager from Pittsburgh, who said her finances are in turmoil both because of losing her job and suffering through a gap in unemployment benefits.
+In mid-March, she was told by Pennsylvania's unemployment office that its systems would be updating and she wouldn't be able to file an unemployment claim until the end of March.

 That break in payments means she'll need to use her stimulus check to cover her $850 mortgage and her $360 monthly car payment — and doesn't expect she'll be able to save anything.